Elckingtoun History, Family Crest & Coats of Arms

 - Origins Available:

 When the ancestors of the Elckingtoun family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Lincolnshire, at the Manor of Elkington, near Louth.

 Early Origins of the Elckingtoun family

-Another 157 words (11 lines of text) covering the years 160 and 1600 are included under the topic Early Elckingtoun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elckingtoun research.
+Another 79 words (6 lines of text) covering the years 160 and 1600 are included under the topic Early Elckingtoun History in all our PDF Extended History products and printed products wherever possible.

 Elckingtoun Spelling Variations